MCPC offers 3 program areas

 Our Toddler Playtime program provides experiential classes for young children and their parent or caregiver, and are the perfect introduction to a preschool environment.

-MCPC provides summer programs; mid-June through July.
+MCPC provides summer programs from mid-June through July.
 Turtle Camp is for children ages 2¾ to 3¾ years old (primarily incoming preschoolers), and the Preschool Summer Program is for children ages 3½ to 5½ years old.

 Our curriculum at MCPC emphasizes play and hands-on experience.
 The curriculum revolves around a monthly theme, with planned daily activities that build upon the theme.
 Activities include:

 Child-centered art projects, easel painting and play dough